raspberrypilearning/comic-character/en/step_3.md

 ### Show your user their Superhero character story

+Once your users have finished creating their superhero, you can provide a section so they can see a summary of what they have created.

 --- task ---

-Add a section for displaying the superhero summary.
+Add the HTML to create a section for displaying the superhero summary.

 --- code ---
 ---
 language: html
 filename: comicbook.html
 line_numbers: true
-line_number_start: 20
+line_number_start: 74
-line_highlights: 24-25
+line_highlights: 74-77
 ---

  <section id="summary-section">